 “Look what you made me do.”

 Even if you haven’t said those words, you probably know the feeling.
 Your friend startles you and you drop something fragile.
 Your co-worker procrastinates and you miss a deadline.
 Your spouse does something infuriating and you get frustrated or angry.
+How do we escape the blame game?

 I recently found myself in a situation that I hope never to repeat; the kind that makes your stomach turn and the spot between your lungs feel tight.
 After moving to a new city and starting a new job, I dove headfirst into my role;